 Small in size, the ‘Lion City’ offers big delights

 This tiny island city-state is a study of fusions and contrasts bursting with wonders waiting to be explored.
-Tranquil parks abut futuristic skyscrapers and luxe shopping malls.
+Tranquil parks abut futuristic skyscrapers and luxe shopping centres.
 A thriving street food scene and world-class restaurants offer countless ways to taste and sip your way through Singapore’s culinary melting pot.
 Your first trip to Singapore will prove that sometimes the best things come in small packages.

 A mix of the charming, iconic, and modern.See all

-Quintessential restaurants, bars, and beyond.See all
+Quintessential Singapore restaurants, bars, and beyond.See all

 Drink Drank Drunk in Singapore